Kilostrom/Walmart-sales-prediction/README.md

 •	Converting string date to date, handling missing values, feature engineering, data scaling, data splitting – training and testing set, feature selection, model training, and validation – Accuracy, F1 Score, precision, and recall

-•	Model selection - Built a logistic and linear regression model on PyCharm using python.
+•	Model selection - Built a logistic and linear regression model

-•	Wrote a report and presentation talking about what data was used, model the data was built upon, what the code is doing, what the graph shows, and how would it be apply to in real time data.
+• certain model works better for certain data set as how this project taught me how logistic regression is not the best choice compare to liner regression.
+Also, I could done a random forest with this too.